This is the third shooting at a middle or high school so far in 2018

 Two other shootings occurred near high school buildings in January.

-On Wednesday, a 32-year-old man was shot and killed in a parking lot outside a Philadelphia, Pennsylvania high school during a basketball game, according to CNN affiliate WPVI.
+On Wednesday, a 32-year-old man was shot and killed in a parking lot outside a Philadelphia, Pennsylvania, high school during a basketball game, according to CNN affiliate WPVI.
 The station said 911 calls came in reporting a large fight and shots fired.

-In New Orleans, Louisiana, shots were fired at students who were outside for lunch last week, CNN affiliate WDSU reported.
+In New Orleans, shots were fired at students who were outside for lunch last week, CNN affiliate WDSU reported.
 One student suffered an abrasion on his elbow, according to CNN affiliate WVUE.